Wi-Fi is available at the campground and in the meeting cabin.

 Tennis: A tennis center with tennis and racquetball courts is operated by Mackey Sports Enterprises.
 Beginner, intermediate, and advanced players are welcome.
 For more information, call 954-868-6100.

-Fishing: Permitted, except in the marina area, from the shore, from one of three piers, or from a rented boat.
+Fishing: Permitted, except in the marina area, from the shore, and from one of three piers.
 All State of Florida regulations apply.
 Catch-and-release encouraged.

 Basketball: Full court.